CSFrequency/react-firebase-hooks/firestore/README.md

 ### useCollection

 ```
-const [snapshot, loading, error] = useCollection(query, snapshotListenOptions);
+const [snapshot, loading, error] = useCollection(query, options);
 ```

+Retrieve and monitor a collection value in Cloud Firestore.

-Returns a `firebase.firestore.QuerySnapshot` (if a query is specified), a `boolean` to indicate if the data is still being loaded and any `firebase.FirebaseError` returned by Firebase when trying to load the data.
+Returns a `firebase.firestore.QuerySnapshot` (if a query is specified), a `boolean` to indicate if the data is still being loaded and any `Error` returned by Firebase when trying to load the data.

 The `useCollection` hook takes the following parameters:

 - `query`: (optional) `firebase.firestore.Query` for the data you would like to load
+- `options`: (optional) `Object` with the following parameters:
   - `snapshotListenOptions`: (optional) `firebase.firestore.SnapshotListenOptions` to customise how the query is loaded

+Returns:

+- `snapshot`: a `firebase.firestore.QuerySnapshot`, or `void` if no query is supplied
+- `loading`: a `boolean` to indicate if the data is still being loaded
+- `error`: Any `Error` returned by Firebase when trying to load the data, or `void` if there is no error

 #### Full example